 Covenant is mainly comprised of boss battles.
 They are very frequent but are the most fun in the game.
-Each is different, some are weak to combos, special attacks only, some are just weak to physical damage.
+Each is different, some are weak to combos, special attacks only, and some are just weak to physical damage.
 However, the ring system makes you solely responsible for whether or not attacks hit or miss.
 If you don’t focus and miss part of the ring you don’t attack.
 This also makes the combat more engaging because you aren’t just flipping through menus.
 Yuri has the ability to switch between fusion forms which are elementals.
 This allows you to target a weakness on the fly.
 However, everybody has SP which are sanity points and deplete with each turn.
 When you run out characters go berserk and JRPG players know that is not a good thing.
 You have to use Pure items to restore these points, but this only becomes an issue early in the game.
 Once you level up enough you get enough SP that it won’t run out before a boss battle is over.

 The amount of grinding in the game is minimal.
 Since you mostly fight bosses you get globs of XP all the time, so just from bosses alone, you can get to level 40.
 There are random battles but they aren’t as frequent as most JRPGs, but they still exist.
 Random battles are the single thing that keeps me away from these games.
 It is lazy game design and just needs to end.
 There are puzzles in the game that can be kind of challenging, but the mazes are frustrating.
 Running around trying different combos on different floors is just a nightmare.
 Partner this with random battles and you are bound to toss your controller a few times.